 “We found a reason not to fire you!”

-Metta World Peace ~ The guy is socially challenge, and per his own words…Proud of It!
+Metta World Peace ~ The guy was socially challenge, and per his very own words…Proud of It!

 The Lakers did have Chris Paul clear in their sights, and their road back to their Show Time Glory Days seemed imminent, but David Stern held a press conference and used a four letter word to describe the trade…VETO!

-Lakers Nation was shock and stun on the reason The Commissioner was Hating on ’em, but…
+Lakers Nation was stun and lost for words on the reason The Commish was hating on ’em, but…

 It was common knowledge around NBA circles that all of the owners had vow revenge against the Lakers after they pretty much got Pau Gasol for free years earlier from Memphis and they used David Stern to deliver the message.